muskanTaza/Dash.Readme-docs/docs/Platform : Fintech Guides/ekyc-individual-entities-coming-soon.md

 ---
 ## Overview

 Tazapay enables platforms to onboard and verify individual entities (e.g., employees, contractors, freelancers) and disburse payouts to them using a compliant, secure, and PSD2-aligned payment infrastructure.
-This document outlines the process flow and responsibilities involved in enabling eKYC and payout capabilities through Tazapay.
+This guide outlines the process flow and responsibilities involved in enabling eKYC and payout capabilities through Tazapay.

 This guide is ideal for platforms such as Employers of Record (EORs), marketplaces, or education platforms that want to: